 There has also been a significant increase in the number of bicycle miles traveled – with the rates doubling between 2001 and 2009.
 In addition, there has been an increase in the number of street accidents.
 These accounted for more than two-thirds of all accident-related expenses in 2013.
 There were far fewer street accidents in 1997 by comparison.

 According to researchers, costs associated with bicycle accidents can be reduced.
 As the number of people who ride both for work and recreation has increased significantly in the United States, commonsense measures such as the installation of more bike lanes in cities could significantly help reduce the risk of street accidents.
 Unfortunately, bicycle-friendly infrastructure has not kept pace.
 As a result, most cities in the US, including those that have very heavy bicycling populations, have found themselves unprepared to cope with these increasing numbers of bicyclists.
 Add to that the changing demographics of bicyclists, which now include more first-timers and older cyclists, and the reasons for this increase in costs associated with bicycle accidents become clearer.

 A bicyclist may not have strong protection against injuries apart from a bicycle helmet.
 Bicycle accidents typically result in severe injuries to the bicyclist.
 Some of the very common injuries that bicyclists are at risk for when they are involved in an accident include head injuries, fractures, spinal cord injuries and other serious injuries which could lead to amputations .

-The Atlanta bicycle accident lawyers at KWFDM represent persons injured in bicycle accidents across Georgia and the Southeastern U.S.
+The Atlanta bicycle accident lawyers at KWF represent persons injured in bicycle accidents across Georgia and the Southeastern U.S.